sandokim/sandokim.github.io/_posts/공부/2024-11-03-DSBCAN-clustering.md

 For this purpose, we can use clustering algorithms.
 Open3D implements DBSCAN [Ester1996] that is a density based clustering algorithm.

-The algorithm is implemented in cluster_dbscan and requires two parameters:
+The algorithm is implemented in `cluster_dbscan` and requires two parameters:

 - `eps` defines the distance to neighbors in a cluster
 - `min_points` defines the minimum number of points required to form a cluster.
-- The function returns labels, where the `label` -1 indicates noise.
+- The function returns `labels`, where the label `-1` indicates noise.

 ```python
 pcd = o3d.io.read_point_cloud("../../test_data/fragment.ply")